 Staff should always wear an apron and gloves when dealing with a child who is being changed.
 Any soiled waste should be placed in a polythene waste disposal bag, which can be tied.
 The bag should be placed in a bin.
-The bin should be emptied on a daily basis and Page 2 of 3 it can be collected as part of the usual refuse collection service as this waste is not classed as clinical waste.
-Staff should be aware of the School's Health and Safety policy contamination and also how to dispose of them safely.
-(Reference: COVID-19 OPERATIONAL RISK ASSESSMENT FOR THE PLANNED REOPENING OF PRIMARY AND SECONDAY SCHOOLS May 2020)
+The bin should be emptied on a daily basis and it can be collected as part of the usual refuse collection service as this waste is not classed as clinical waste.
+Staff should be aware of the School's Health and Safety policy